baltej223/Dexilo/md_files/PROJECT_STRUCTURE.md

 ## Overview

-This document provides a comprehensive overview of the Dexilo project structure, explaining the organization, architecture, and key components of the decentralized music collaboration platform.
+This document provides a comprehensive overview of the Dexilo project structure, explaining the organization, architecture, and key components of the decentralized Dexilo.

 ## 📁 Root Directory Structure